 Donatello’s Ascension combines two biblical stories.
 The first is from Matthew 16:18-19, where Christ addresses his disciple Peter “And I tell you that you are Peter (from Petros, meaning rock), and on this rock I will build my church...
 I will give you the keys to the kingdom of heaven...” and the second describing Christ’s ascension back to heaven in Luke 24:51, “While he was blessing them, he left them and was taken up into heaven.”
 Blending these stories was an unusual artistic choice for the era, and combined with Donatello’s intensely detailed relief, creates a quietly mesmerizing scene.

-We don't know the circumstances behind this commission, though it was recorded in the inventory of the Palazzo Medici in 1492, and scholars have speculated that it was created for a niche on the exterior of the trade guild’s church Orsanmichele, where reliefs were often placed beneath freestanding sculptures of each guild’s patron saint.
+We don't know the circumstances behind this commission, though it was recorded in the inventory of the Palazzo Medici in 1492, possibly intended for a niche on the exterior of the trade guild’s church Orsanmichele, where reliefs were often placed beneath freestanding sculptures of each guild’s patron saint.
 For more information about Orsanmichele’s sculptural legacy, check out Donatello’s stalwart sculpture of St. George.

 Got questions, comments or corrections about Delivery of the Keys to St Peter and the Ascension of Christ?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.